Gulshan028/ScalarNotes/SQL/SQL_1_Intro to DBMS and Relational Model.md

 If you store multiple values in one cell, updating one part of that data becomes messy and risky.

 *   **Problem:** In the `skills` example, changing "Java" to "JavaScript" for a user requires parsing the string, finding the correct part, and replacing it without messing up the commas and spaces.
-This is a complex operation for a simple update and极易出错 (very prone to errors).
+This is a complex operation for a simple update and Error-prone (very prone to errors).
 *   **Solution:** With a separate table, you simply `UPDATE` or `DELETE` a single row.
 It's clean, simple, and unambiguous.

 ---